-A black hole binary (or BHB or binary black hole or BBH) is two black holes co-orbiting.
-They could be the remnants of binary stars, or could be two supermassive black holes from a galaxy merger (a binary SMBH).
+In contrast, the term binary black hole (BBH) is generally used for two black holes co-orbiting.
+They could be the remnants of a binary star, or could be a pair of supermassive black holes from a galaxy merger (a binary SMBH).
 A source of detectable gravitational waves is a binary black hole whose orbit has decayed to the point that the two merge (a black hole merger).